-Council's vision is that Melbourne will be bold, inspirational and sustainable.
-It's therefore critical that we have a shared understanding of how we collectively work.
+Council's vision is that the City of Melbourne is a city of possibility - where the world meets and the extraordinary happens.
+It's critical that we have a shared understanding of how we collectively work.
 The code provides instructions and advice as we work to make the difference for Melbourne and its people.